Any legal professional needs to hold confident and effective client conversations.

 Be clear – Their needs are paramount and you may not realise at first what they are.
 The way they speak may alert you to hearing or learning difficulties.
 If they’re hard of hearing, you don’t necessarily need to speak more loudly, it could just be that you’re not speaking clearly enough.
 Emphasise your consonants and word endings – vowels carry the emotion and the feeling in speech, while consonants carry the clarity and authority you need to get your message across.

 Reasonable adjustments If you’re working with a Deaf client, always turn to face them, seat them with their back to the window so they aren’t seeing you in silhouette, keep your hands away from your mouth and remove distracting visual noise and clutter from their sight line.
 Speak normally – exaggerated lip movements make it hard to lip read.
 If you’re working with a sign language interpreter, keep your hands still and give plenty of time for translation.
+With any translator, speak ‘to’ the person you’re talking to, rather than to the interpreter.

 Check understanding – Check they’ve got each point clearly before moving onto the next one.
 Repetition, simplification and summarising will ensure they understand – asking ‘do you understand?’ isn’t always helpful, as clients may say yes so as not to seem stupid to you.